escowles/recipes/_posts/2025-03-05-instant-pot-chicken-with-caramelized-lemon.md

 * saute chicken for 5 minutes, then remove from pot and set aside

 1 lemon
-* slice lemon and saute until softened and caramelized, about 2 minutes
+* slice lemon and saute until softened and caramelized, about 3 minutes per side
 * remove from pot and set aside

 2 tbsp. capers